 Kevin Luximon joined Geneva Call in 2017.
 Previously, he was Deputy Director of Fundraising at Doctors without Borders, Team Leader at Greenpeace and responsible for Direct Marketing, Advertising and Digital Fundraising at Amnesty International.
 Kevin Luximon holds a Master's Degree in Political Science from the University of Lausanne and certificates in People Management (HEC Geneva) and Non-Profit Organizations Management (IDHEAP Lausanne).

-Fred Meylan, Programme Manager Horn of Africa, has been working in the humanitarian field for 22 years mainly with Médecin sans Frontières (MSF), but also with the Word Food Programme, UNICEF and Solidarités.
+Fred Meylan joined Geneva Call in 2014.
+He has been working in the humanitarian field for 22 years mainly with Médecin sans Frontières (MSF), but also with the Word Food Programme, UNICEF and Solidarités.
 During the 90’s he co-ran a national NGO dealing with children in distress in Angola.
 He has hold a broad variety of positions including logistics officer, head of mission, emergency coordinator and head of a regional office.
 More recently, he worked as a Programme Manager of emergency and regular cells in MSF Geneva.
 During his long humanitarian experience he has been faced with extremely volatile contexts and countries (Ethiopia, Angola, Ivory Coast, Liberia, Sri Lanka, Congo, DRC, Sudan, South Sudan, Niger, Tchad, Haiti).
-He joined Geneva Call in 2014.

-Céline Morgan, Programme Manager for the Great Lakes Region, joined Geneva Call in early 2016.
+Céline Morgan joined Geneva Call in 2016.
 Prior to that, she worked with the Swiss Federal Department of Foreign Affairs on Peace Policy in the Middle East and spent two years working in Lebanon and Yemen on peacebuilding and civil society with a European consulting company.
 She also worked with swisspeace on conflict sensitivity, gender and peacebuilding analysis and impact and with a Swiss trade union on gender equity at the workplace.
 She holds a master in Middle East Studies, Modern History and French Literature from the University of Bern.

-Yazid Ounnough holds a post graduate diploma in Economics from Paris XIII University and Manchester University.
+Yazid Ounnough joined Geneva Call in 2013.
+He holds a post graduate diploma in Economics from Paris XIII University and Manchester University.
 Over the past 12 years he has worked in the field of Finance for a number of consultancies and for the NGO Action Contre la Faim, spending a year in Somalia and a year in Ethiopia as Financial Administrator.
-He joined Geneva Call in 2013 as Financial Controller.

-Nicolas Sion, Communications and External Relations Officer, holds a Master's degree in International Management from ESCP Europe and London City University.
+Nicolas Sion joined Geneva Call in 2013.
+He holds a Master's degree in International Management from ESCP Europe and London City University.
 He has worked in the private and NGO sectors and spent several years in project management with an international consulting group working on organizational, marketing and communication projects for multinationals.
 He also worked for several years in communication and fundraising for NGOs.